An analytic viewpoint on the Hasse principle: Introduction

-If, in addition, there exists a rational linear algebraic group $G/F$ acting strongly transitively on $X$, then $X(F) \neq \emptyset.$ \end{thm} The proof of part (1) (Corollary \ref{1.7}) of this statement is based on topological considerations of the analytic curve~$C^{\mathrm{an}}$, as well as the nature of the rings $\mathcal{O}^{\circ}(V)$ for certain open subsets $V.$ The proof of part (2) (Proposition \ref{1.12}) is obtained as a consequence of part (1) and the analytic structure of $C^{\mathrm{an}}$ (using \emph{triangulations}).
+If, in addition, there exists a rational linear algebraic group $G/F$ acting strongly transitively on $X$, then $X(F) \neq \emptyset.$ \end{thm} The proof of (1) is based on topological considerations of~$C^{\mathrm{an}}$, as well as the nature of the rings $\mathcal{O}^{\circ}(V)$ for certain open subsets $V.$ Part (2) is then obtained as a consequence.